 This is another typical plan for black to increase his control over the dark squares on the kingside.
 It especially useful when white plays h3 and aims for g4 with a bind on the kingside in order to reduce black’s chances of counterplay.
 Therefore, black needs a B plan and h5-h4 followed by Nd7-f8-g6 or Nh5-Bg5 are typical ideas.

 White’s main plan is to grab space on the kingside by means of f2-f4.
 This setup is considered one of the most dangerous for black.

-Developing in classical style with short castle, white aims for a regular kingside initiative with b2-b4.
-In this scenario black should focus mainly on f7-f5 and kingside play.
+Developing in classical style with a short castle, white aims for a regular kingside initiative with b2-b4.
+In this scenario, black should focus mainly on f7-f5 and kingside play.

-White’s plan goes as follows: Bd3, Nf3 or Nge2, then h3 and g4.
-Main idea is to stop f7-f5 for good.
+White’s plan goes as follows: Bd3, Nf3, or Nge2, then h3 and g4.
+The main idea is to stop f7-f5 for good.